vinicius-pmoleta/aviation-data/README.md

 The `core-androidtest` module is supposed to hold common test code such as helpers, rules and robots to facilitate instrumented tests in other modules.

-The `navigation` module, as the name says, is responsible for navigation across feature in the app by using the `Navigation` AAC.
+The `navigation` module, as the name says, is responsible for navigation across feature in the app by using the `Navigation AAC`.
 This means that each feature module doesn't need to know about other features, it just needs to request the navigation module to perform an action leaving to the navigation module to decide the destination such as another feature.

 The downside of this approach is when creating the xml files for the navigation graphs the name of the entry point feature fragment doesn't contain auto-complete on Android Studio and it's also not recognized by the IDE, being marked as an error, since the `navigation` module can't know about the feature modules.
 However, once the APK is assembled the references to the fragments are then known and the navigation works as expected.
 Considering the benefits of being able to use the `Navigation` AAC and also have a module dedicated only for this purpose, I believe it was worth the downside for the moment.

 ### Feature